Lucas-COX/Lucas-COX/README.md

 ## Hi there 👋

-My name is Lucas Cox, I am currently studying at Epitech IT in Lyon.\
+My name is Lucas Cox, I am currently studying at EPSI in Lyon.\
-I am actively looking for an work/study opportunity in any AI related domain.
+I am passionated by low level and functional programming and currently exploring the world of AI.

 ## About me